Upward-Spiral-Science/the-fat-boys/draft/questions.md

 If our subjects (synapses) are samples x_i in X, where i goes from 1 to 1,119,299, then the 144 observed features in dataset 1 (corresponding to fluorescent intensity of biomarker antibody in the images) are y_i_q = fq(x_i), for functionals fq where q=1,...,144 and where fq: X -> Y.

-If our goal is clustering, the first inferential question that we could ask is whether there is a cluster or not.
-More specifically, if the final optimal number of clusters k depending on some clustering paradigm is 1, then no clusters exist.
-If it is bigger than 1, then clusters exist.
+If our goal is clustering, the first inferential question that we could ask is whether there is more than 1 cluster or not.
+More specifically, if the final optimal number of clusters k depending on some clustering paradigm is larger than 1, then clusters exist.

 H0: {k = 1}

 HA: {k > 1}

 **Predictive**